CSC-WebApps/Course/Boot.md

 Do you have a functioning development environment needed for the course?

 We have a tool that can help check.
+On your computer

 4. Inside a [terminal](https://github.com/chrisparnin/EngineeringBasics/blob/master/Shells.md#shells), run: